OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Patching Example: Making an App Debuggable

-By default, an app available on Apple App Store is not debuggable.
-In order to debug an iOS application, it must have `get-task-allow` entitlement enabled.
+By default, an app available on the Apple App Store is not debuggable.
+In order to debug an iOS application, it must have the `get-task-allow` entitlement enabled.
 This entitlement allows other processes (like a debugger) to attach to the app.
-Apple does not allow `get-task-allow` entitlement to be enabled in a distribution provisioning profile; it is only allowed in a development provisioning profile.
+Xcode is not adding the `get-task-allow` entitlement in a distribution provisioning profile; it is only whitelisted and added in a development provisioning profile.

 Thus, to debug an iOS application obtained from the App Store, it needs to be re-signed with a development provisioning profile with `get-task-allow` entitlement.
 How to re-sign an application is discussed in the next section.